-The Company is a limited liability company incorporated in the Cayman Islands on 7 September 2018.
+The Company is a limited liability company incorporated in the Cayman Islands.
 The registered office of the Company is located at Windward 3, Regatta Office Park, PO Box 1350, Grand Cayman, KY1-1108, Cayman Islands, and the headquarter and principal place of business in Singapore of the Company is located at 11 Joo Koon Crescent, Singapore 629022.